az-digital/arizona-bootstrap/site/docs/2.0/content/font.md

 **Disadvantages**
 - Performance loss if your end-user has already downloaded the centrally managed font library from one of the other sites that use the centrally managed font.
-- You have to manage your own font in typekit under your netid, or a department managed netid, which comes with the risk with managing yet another service on your own.
+- You have to manage your own font in Typekit under your netid, or a department managed netid, which comes with the risk with managing yet another service on your own.